 Ring Slings.
-Ring slings are one shoulder carriers – a piece of cloth threaded through rings; they are used primarily for hip or tummy to tummy front carries (experienced wearers can back carry an older baby/toddler with a ring sling).
+Ring slings are one-shoulder carriers – a piece of cloth threaded through rings; they are used primarily for hip or tummy to tummy front carries (experienced wearers can back carry an older baby/toddler with a ring sling).
 Ring slings are a good choice for someone looking for a quick and compact carrier.

 Pouches.
-Pouches are a piece of fabric sewn in a loop that forms a pouch for baby to sit in; they are a single shoulder carrier and can be used for hip and tummy to tummy front carries.
+Pouches are a piece of fabric sewn in a loop that forms a pouch for the baby to sit in; they are a single shoulder carrier and can be used for hip and tummy to tummy front carries.
 Pouches are a good choice for someone looking for a quick and very compact carrier.

 What’s the Best Baby Carrier?

-Many babywearers find that multiple carriers are helpful – one for quick, short term wearing and one that is more comfortable for longer periods of time.
+Many babywearers find that multiple carriers are helpful – one for quick, short-term wearing and one that is more comfortable for longer periods of time.
 Some carriers are best suited for newborns; others for older infants or toddlers.
 Some carriers can be used from birth through the end of toddlerhood.
 The information on our carrier pages may help you decide what will best suit your needs.

 One great way to find out what might work for you is to contact a babywearing group in your area.
 Babywearers love to share their “stashes” and to meet new babywearers.
 Some groups offer formal classes while others may be informal gatherings.

-Another option is to seek out brick and mortar stores in your area that carry brands you are interested in.
+Another option is to seek out brick-and-mortar stores in your area that carry brands you are interested in.
 Many will have demo carriers that you can try.

 Finally, don’t be afraid to purchase a used carrier and give it a go.
-Quality carriers have a high resale value so chances are if it doesn’t work for you, you will be able to get most of your money back in resale…and try something else!
+Quality carriers have a high resale value, so chances are if it doesn’t work for you, you will be able to get most of your money back in resale…and try something else!

 If you have a sewing machine and are feeling crafty, it’s definitely possible to DIY a carrier!